 The First Houses public housing development was constructed by the WPA in 1935.
 It is decorated throughout the courtyard and on the walls here and there with small animal statues and carvings.
 The New York Landmarks Preservation Foundation plaque at… read more

 The terra cotta bas relief sculpture mounted above the front entrance to the Forest Hills Station post office on Queens Boulevard is titled, “The Spirit of Communication”.
 It was created by Sten Jacobson under the federal Treasury Department Section of Fine… read more

 The historic U.S. Forest Service Building (now United States Department of Agriculture Building) in Elkins, West Virginia houses examples of New Deal artwork: “Forest Service” and “Mining Village,” two tempera murals by Stevan Dohanos.
 Completed in 1939, the works were… read more

-“Father north, the park service was immersed in the restoration of Fort Churchill, an 1860s army post built along the Overland Emigrant Trail.
-Strategically located 65 miles east of Carson City, the post was abandoned in 1869 when its usefulness… read more
+The Civilian Conservation (CCC) helped the National Park Service reconstruct Fort Churchill in the 1930s.
+Fort Churchill was an 1860s army post built along the Overland Emigrant Trail, which was abandoned in 1869 when its usefulness had passed.
+Afterward, it… read more

 “Wyoming schools also benefited from the WPA Federal Art Project [WPA/FAP], which was responsible for a number of murals painted inside the buildings.
 Although the list of school murals is incomplete, it includes … seven panels for the Fort Washakie… read more